0xBenjamintan/charify/README.md

 ## Conclusion

 Charify is more than just a protocol; it's a movement that aims to make charitable donations an integral part of the crypto community.
+By providing users with the tools they need to dispose of unwanted assets securely and vote on charitable causes, Charify is paving the way for a more compassionate and transparent crypto space.
+Join us in our mission to make the world a better place—one $CRY token at a time.